 Compassion requires the willingness to feel another so deeply in ourselves that we no longer know where they begin and we end.
 Compassion is not selective, it is universal.
 Without it, we continue to experience ‘the other’ as somehow being separate, as being ‘not us’.

 We are so used to projecting our empathy and our compassion beyond our own boundaries, and especially toward those who have suffered through economic and social marginalisation.
-We feel socially bound, it seems, to experience compassion for those who have traditionally been on the fringes, while failing to recognise that, in many ways, the edge has moved from where it once was.
+It seems we feel socially bound to experience compassion for those who have traditionally been on the fringes, while failing to recognise that, in many ways, the edge has moved from where it once was.

 We have failed to appreciate that the colour of one’s skin, the nation of one’s birth, and the extent of one’s privilege may be correlated, but cannot always be considered to be causative.